gaetanlop/ML_bestiary/README.md

 * Second cleaning: after the first gan model.
 Delete datasets wrong style images.
 * Third cleaning: after the second gan model: CDCGAN. create repositories with images of same type.
 Labels.

-* I need to put all the databases on this github repo and update the number of images and websites scrapped.
+* I need to put all the databases on this github repo and update the number of images and websites scrapped!